-How to buy the best tankless water heater, including pros and cons of tankless water heaters, selecting the right size, choosing an electric or gas tankless water heater, and more.
+How to buy the right tankless water heater, including pros and cons of tankless water heaters, selecting the right size, choosing an electric or gas tankless water heater, and more.

-What are the benefits of a tankless water heater?
-A whole-house tankless water heater can reduce your water-heating bill by 24 to 34 percent if your family uses 41 gallons or less of hot water each day.
-If you use more hot water—you can save from 8 percent to 14 percent.
+Compared to a conventional tank-style water heater, a whole-house tankless water heater can reduce your water-heating bill by 24 to 34 percent if your family uses 41 gallons or less of hot water each day, according to the US Department of Energy.
 In addition, a tankless water heater will provide an endless supply of hot water—it never runs out of hot water because it heats the water as it flows through water heater.

 As discussed in How a Tankless Water Heater Works, a whole-house tankless water heater heats water moving through the system instead of heating and storing hot water in a large tank.

 Instead of storing hot water, a tankless water heater circulates incoming cold water through a series of electric coils or powerful gas burners, called a “heat exchanger.”
 The heat exchanger heats up whenever you turn on a hot-water tap or hot-water-using appliance.
 When you turn off the fixture or appliance, the electric elements or burners shut off.